lynnc03/cv5561-f25-team-dogdetect/README.md

 * clip
 * tqdm

 In addition to these packages, Stable Diffusion v1.5 must be installed.
-SD v1.5 can be found on the following HuggingFace directory:
+SD v1.5 can be found on the following HuggingFace directory: <br>
 https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/